Pfizer plans to test a third dose of its COVID vaccine on infants and young children

 "No safety concerns were identified and the 3 [microgram] dose demonstrated a favorable safety profile in children 6 months to under 5 years of age," they said.

-If the trials are successful, Pfizer-BioNTech wants to submit data to regulators for emergency use authorization for that age group "in the first half of 2022," the companies added.

-So far, the Food and Drug Administration has only authorized the Pfizer-BioNTech vaccine for emergency use in children aged five and older.
+So far, the Food and Drug Administration has only authorized the Pfizer-BioNTech vaccine for emergency use in children aged 5 and older.

-Research has indicated that the Pfizer-BioNTech vaccine is less effective against omicron that for previous strains of the virus.
-However, a booster dose has been shown to added significant protection.
+Research has indicated that the Pfizer-BioNTech vaccine is less effective against rapidly spreading omicron variant than for previous strains of the virus.
+However, a booster dose has been shown to add significant protection.
 Earlier this week, Moderna announced similar results for its vaccine.

 Last month, the FDA authorized a third booster dose of either vaccine for all U.S. adults.